justincbagley/piranha/lib/README.md

 ## utils.sh
 This script must be sourced from all additional scripts in PIrANHA.
 Contained within this are two important functions.

-1. **Logging** -  All scripts use the logging functions.
+1. **Logging:**  All scripts use the logging functions.
 There are nine different levels of logs.
 All log levels are called from within a script in the format `info "some message"`.
 The levels of logging are:

 	*   **die** - Prints an error and exits the script
 	*   **error** - prints an error and continues to run the script